 So, the argument on this side of the coin is that Free Weights are the best possible option to make the most of your workout.
 And, to an extent, they’re not wrong.

-You use up to 50% more calories by completing free weight exercises , whilst activating more of the overall muscle.
-This does a few things too:
+You use up to 50% more calories by completing free weight exercises , while activating more of the overall muscle.
+This allows you to

-Which goes to show that free-weights provide a lot of benefits, for few drawbacks.
-They make you stronger all over, help you build bigger muscles and put on lean muscle mass, as well as helping you get leaner.
+Which goes to show that free-weights provide a lot of benefits, with few drawbacks.
+They help make you stronger, build bigger muscles, put on lean muscle mass, and get leaner.

 This happens because your body has to stabilize more to do the movement.

-Because, well, there is a whole lot of difference to having a 200lbs Olympic Bar on your back, than a 200lbs Leg Press underneath you.
+This is because, well, there is a whole lot of difference in having a 200lbs Olympic bar on your back than a 200lbs leg press underneath you.
 Your body has to work a whole lot harder to deal with that level of stress.
 Not to mention the effect it has on your core .

 So, if free-weights provide the most bang for your buck – what do machines have to offer?